karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > larger (by rotating it by \~45-50 deg in order to have the elongation
 > axis of the cluster horizontal)

-We agree with the referee about the importance of the figure.
+This is an excellent suggestion and we agree with the referee about the importance of the figure.
 We did not rotate the figure because there is valuable information in the RA, Dec coordinates of the various components, so we made the figure two columns wide instead.